tellerj/ollama-stack/project-plan/02-architecture-and-structure.md

 - **`commands/`**: A Python sub-package containing the implementation for each CLI command.
     - Each file (e.g., `start.py`, `status.py`) contains a `typer` command function.
+    - Command functions receive the `AppContext` object.
-    - These functions are responsible for orchestrating calls to other modules (`config.py`, `docker_client.py`) to execute the command's logic.
+    - They are responsible for orchestrating calls to the services held in the context (`ctx.docker_client`, `ctx.config`) and using the display handler (`ctx.display`) to report results.
 They contain minimal business logic themselves.

 ### 2.2.
 Internal Safety Mechanisms